ffich/Ganimede/README.md

 # What Ganimede is?
 The Ganimede is a family of fancy development boards based on ESP8266 and ESP32 SoC from EspressIf (I will probably make a version based on R2040 as well).
-The idea behind Ganimede is that I started to be bored of soldering, breadboarding and, more in general, to have messy connection between my development board and the sensor and actuators I needed for my experiments.
+The idea behind Ganimede is that I started to be bored of soldering, breadboarding and, more in general, to have messy connection between my development board and the sensor and actuators I needed for my experiments and projects.
 Additionally, after the experience with Mercury System, I decided to not to do again such a crazy thing in which I had to make all the HW and SW, as it required literally hundreds of days and it's not sustainable (and even if it would be, Anna would probably kill me).
-Moreover, I do love C, but I understond that this is not the same for everybody and is also a bit limiting, so welcome to Python and Javascript.
+Moreover, I do love C, but I understand that this is not the same for everybody and is also a bit limiting, so welcome to Python and Javascript.
 Last but not least, I wanted to have something really cheap, that can be used by me, friends and (possibly) others.
 So, in the end, Ganimede is a development board with the following characteristics:

-1. It's based on ESP SoC with integrated peripherals like WiFi, BT and USB
+1. It's based on ESP SoC with integrated peripherals like WiFi, BT and USB.
 2. It carries some sockets/connectors that allow to use well known standards (Mikroe MikroBUS, SeedStudio grove, others), so no more messy connections with sensor/actuators around your desk.
-3. Can be programmed in C/C++, Python and Javascript
+3. Can be programmed in C/C++, Python and Javascript.
-4. It's really cheap
+4. It's really cheap.
-5. It's open hardware, I will share schematics and design files
+5. It's open hardware, I will share schematics and design files.
-6. It's really simple to use
+6. It's really simple to use.

 # Ganimede.E12
 The hardware details of Ganimede.E12 are resumed in the picture below: